prireds174/prireds174/README.md

 <h3>About me 💃</h3>

 <h5>
 I am a Software Engineer with full-stack development experience, but I love the arts and tend to enjoy the front-end a bit more.
-I have recently ganined these new skills and am ready to take them to the next level with real world, user-friendly implementation.
+I have recently gained these new skills and am ready to take them to the next level with real world, user-friendly implementation.
 </h5>

 <hr>